Alleycat race: Growth

-May 19, 2018 New York City hosted the first City Bike Race, an alleycat style race where all participants will utilize bikes from the city's bike sharing program, citi bike.
+On May 19, 2018 the first Citi Bike Race, was held in New York City.
+The event was an alleycat style race where all participant rode bicycles from the city's bike sharing program, Citi Bike.

 Legality

 In the United Kingdom, organised cycle racing on public roads requires the authority of the police and the relevant sporting organisation.
 However treasure hunts and time trials are legal.

-Otherwise, organizers attempt to put issues of legality in the hands of racers.
+Organizers often attempt to put issues of legality in the hands of racers.
 The decision to break any laws is left to the individual.

 Chicago death

-On February 24, 2008, Matt Manger-Lynch was killed by a collision with a car while participating in the 'Tour Da Chicago', a winter alleycat series.
+On February 24, 2008, Matt Manger-Lynch was killed in a collision with a car while participating in the 'Tour Da Chicago', a winter alleycat series.
 Eyewitnesses reported that he had failed to stop for a red light.
-Manger-Lynch's death prompted local news outlets to look closely at Alleycat races.
+Manger-Lynch's death prompted local news outlets to report on the phenomenon of alleycat races.